bifurcationkit/BifurcationKit.jl/docs/src/detectionBifurcation.md

 The detection of Branch point is done by analysis of the spectrum of the Jacobian.

 The detection is triggered by setting `detectBifurcation > 0` in the parameter `::ContinuationPar` passed to `continuation`.
-When a **Hopf point** is detected, a point is added to `br.bifpoint` allowing for later refinement using the function `newtonHopf`.
+When a **Hopf point** is detected, a point is added to `br.specialpoint` allowing for later refinement using the function `newtonHopf`.

 ## Bifurcations of periodic orbits